-Here are 2018's most common reasons for those warnings, counting down to the most frequent problem.
-We've included the average repair costs, including parts and labor.
+Here's the latest ranking of the most common reasons for that dreaded dashboard warning indicator, counting down to the most frequent problem.
+The average repair bills include parts and labor.

 10. Replace your thermostat

-When this happens, the car’s computer can’t tell what the temperature of the engine coolant is.
-It flips the check-engine light on to ask for help.
-Rust and extreme temperatures are common causes of thermostat failure.
+When this happens, the car's computer can't tell if the engine coolant is reaching the proper operating temperature, and that triggers the check-engine light.
+Rust, a failure to change the coolant, and extreme temperatures are common causes of thermostat failure.

 Huh?
 Trust us: This one is a lot simpler than its head-spinning name.